 Categories of Forum Membership are defined as follows:

+Voting Member, which contains the following sub-categories:

 Certificate Issuer: The member organization operates a certification authority that meets the requirements for membership as a Certificate Issuer in one or more CWGs.

 Root Certificate Issuer: The member organization operates a certification authority that meets the requirements for membership as a Root Certificate Issuer in one or more CWGs.